 Hanoi Restaurants Worth A Splurge

 Traditional Hanoi food is as cheap as it is good, but sometimes we like to treat ourselves to something different.
 Plus, we occasionally like to eat in a dining room with proper chairs and air conditioning even when we’re on holiday.

 Hanoi restaurant food options range from elevated Vietnamese classics to global food from around the world.
-If you stay in Hanoi for more than a few days, you should check out one or more of the following restaurants:
+If you stay for more than a few days, you should check out one or more of the following Hanoi restaurants: